GoogleCloudPlatform/bigquery-utils/stored_procedures/README.md

 `bqutil.<dataset>.<procedure>()`.

 Procedures within this repository are also deployed publicly into every other region that [BigQuery supports](https://cloud.google.com/bigquery/docs/locations).
-In order to use a UDF in your desired location outside of the US multi-region, you can reference it via a dataset with a regional suffix:
+In order to use a procedure in your desired location outside of the US multi-region, you can reference it via a dataset with a regional suffix:

 `bqutil.<dataset>_<region>.<procedure>()`.